Automation Program Management, Product Owners, and Why You Need Them

 Around nine months ago, our engineering productivity (EP) team was in its infancy.
 We had just rebranded from QA, and our top priority was automation.
 I've touched a bit on our overall goals previously.
 This post isn’t about that.
 Today, I want to talk about a role we’ve never had before on our automation projects, and it’s one we have found to be indispensable—Meet the product owner (which leads to Automation Program Management).

 A product owner for a team working on automation frameworks, you ask?

 I don’t remember a time when we’ve had a dedicated product owner until we formed our teams within EP.
 This usually meant we had scrum

 While that approach may seem efficient, it can lead to bias.
 If you aren’t careful, you may tend to set priorities based on what the teams want to work on (especially if you are a direct manager of the people in the scrum team), which may not always be what the needs of the business are.
 As a product owner, I am able to step back, look at the work going on across the teams, set priorities, and work with the team to build a backlog that meets those needs.

 That said, you may have many automation projects to handle.
 What do you do in that case?

 That’s where the automation program manager comes in.

-- Identify the business needs for all end users (be a PO!
+- Identify the business needs of all end users (be a PO!
 Interview your engineers!
 Talk to your test engineers!) to build the best framework for your situation.

-- Work with other leadership to know what is being built and when.
-Why ensure there is testing in place for one feature, when feature teams are working on something else?
+- Work with other leaders to know what is being built and when.
+Why ensure there is testing in place for one feature when feature teams are working on something else?
 (Especially when you are getting started, scrum teams may not be entirely up to speed with writing tests yet.
 You will need some examples.)